Cara Delevingne & Ashley Benson’s Make Out Session Sends Twitter Into A Frenzy

 Clearly not afraid to put their love and passion for each other on display, photographers managed to snap the two actresses engaging in multiple kissing sessions.

-In some of the loving photos, the couple were photographed standing up.
+In some of the loving photos, the couple was photographed standing up.
 Cara stood behind Ashley with her arms wrapped around Benson’s waist.
-All four of their hands were so intertwined in the snaps, it was almost hard to tell which hands belonged to which actress.
+Their hands were so intertwined in the snaps, it was almost hard to tell which hands belonged to which actress.

 One of the snaps featured Benson leaning back into Delevingne and turning her head to the side as they engaged in another sweet kiss.